 4. Turn the Spotlight on Her

-A great director sets the stage to fasten attention on one actor or small group, removing all distractions.
+A great director sets the stage to draw attention to one actor or a small group, removing all distractions.

 Make sure Mom plays the featured role in your photo, too.
 Check the background.

-• Does it make her seem small, frail or unimportant, or do things appear to stick out of her head?
+- Does it make her look small, frail or unimportant, or do objects appear to be sticking out from her head?

-• If Mom’s wheelchair or walker appears in your picture, consider adjusting the angle to make it less prominent.
+- If Mom’s wheelchair or walker appears in your picture, consider adjusting your angle to make it less prominent.

-In other words, move over or in to capture more of Mom’s essence and less of anything that detracts from that.
+In other words, move yourself or your camera to capture Mom’s essence and minimize anything that detracts from that.

 5. Make Sure They Shine

-“I want to be in an ugly ambush photo on the front page of a tabloid,” said no one ever.
+“I want to be caught in an unflattering ambush photo on the front page of a tabloid,” said no one ever.

-Avoid the unflattering shot.
-Paraphrasing the Golden Rule, only take pictures of others you would have them take of you.
+Avoid taking unflattering pictures of others.
+To paraphrase the Golden Rule: only take photos of others that you want them to take of you.

-It may be okay to capture Mom misty-eyed.
-But if she’s always been proud of her appearance, is photographing her in smeared lipstick alright?
+It might seem harmless to photograph Mom in a misty-eyed moment.
+But if she’s always been proud of her appearance, is it really fair to capture her with smeared lipstick?

 Be kind.
 Honor her spirit.
-When you photograph older adults, see that they look their best.
+When photographing older adults, see that they look their best.

 6. Keep Shooting Till You Capture the Twinkle